 Locals also claim that the town got its name from a green flowering plant called "bag-iw" that grew there, which the Americans during the occupation pronounced as "bág-ee-yow."

 Aside from the scenery and chilly weather, though, you'd want to stick around to witness a wide variety of cultural and historical attractions.
-Here's a list of all the activities you can do to help you plan your Baguio tour:
+You'll never run out of things to do in Baguio, and it's no wonder many visitors prefer to book with extended stay hotels when visiting this city.
+Here's a list of all the activities you can do and what to see in Baguio to help you plan your Baguio tour:

 Burnham Park is an open green park at the heart of Baguio.
 The park's lush greeneries and blooming flowers make you forget that you are in the middle of a highly urbanized city.